ZXVentures/mx-beerhouse-fulfillments-monitor/README.md

 ### Known issues

-Sometimes the plot cells do not displays the plot.
+Sometimes the plot cells do not display the plot.
 To fix it you must run again the script in the cell clicking in the `Run button`.

 ## Mantainers
 * David Enríquez (david.enriquez@zx-ventures.mx)